czlucii/Data-Prep_Group07/README.md

-# Research Question
+# Project motivation

+The start of the academic year for university students can be a stressful period for many reasons, finding housing is one of them.
+In this current research we aim to investigate how the AirBnb market is affected in different Western-European cities by the start of the academic year.
+The Berlin Spectator recently described the ease with which students can find housing in Berlin is largely base on luck.
+In a popular Belgian student city, after publishing an advertisement for student rooms, housing agents needed to ignore students' phone calls, as distress among them for rooms and studios was increasing.
+NL Times published an article in which University of Amsterdam is warninh students not to come to the Netherlands without housing.
+It is obvious that in all these three countries finding student accomodation is a serious problem for newcomers.
+However, it is less obvious how this crisis affects the AirBnb market as a possible alternative for students looking for (temporary) accomodation.
+To what extent does the situation differ across cities in different countries?
+As a result of our research, we hope to answer the following main research question and sub-questions:

 How is the AirBnb market affected in student cities in Europe by the start of the academic year?
 Sub-questions:
--How are the prices impacted in this period?
+- How are the prices impacted in this period?
--Does the number of renters increase?
+- Does the number of renters increase?
--Are more rental locations available?
+- Are more rental locations available?

-- Major European cities with universities
+- Major European cities with universities: The Netherlands (Amsterdam, Rotterdam), Belgium (Antwerp, Ghent, Brussels?), Germany (Berlin, Munich?)